Fall 2015 Enrollment

 Class size breakdown

 The Office of Community Engagement and Service (OCES) is responsible for connecting students to service opportunities, both big and small.
 It functions through the observance of five “Guiding Principles:”: Mutuality, Integrity, Equity, Preparedness, and Inclusion.
 These principles form a foundation from which all service initiatives grow.

 One of the most complex and effective forms of community engagement is service-learning, an academic course that draws connections between what is learned in class and what is needed in the community.
 This type of learning is dynamically charged as it pushes students to apply academic theory to real-world application.
 Most often, service-learning courses involve some degree of reflection, allowing faculty and students to assess their impact and learn how best to utilize their drives to serve in the future.

 |Apartments for single students||X|

 |Other housing options|

-Miami knows that students have a ton of questions regarding career choice and options.
-There’s a lot to consider before graduation.
-What is an internship and how do you get one?
-How do you write a cover letter?
-Do you know what to say during an interview?
+Miami knows that students are bound to stumble upon a ton of career-related questions.
+There’s a lot to consider before graduation: What is an internship and how does anyone get one?
+What is the best way to write a cover letter?
+What are the ins and outs of the interviewing process?
 Miami’s Career Services office is available to assist with all these questions and more.
-The office even hosts a series of workshops and fairs to prepare students for post-graduate success.
+It even hosts a series of workshops and fairs to prepare students for postgraduate success.
 Some of the workshops available include:

 - Basic Interviewing Skills